dprojects/getDimensions/Docs/README.md

 ___
 ### e - report type

-This type of report is designed for more advanced edge report.
-It is mostly used for edgeband.
+This type of report is designed for edgeband.
 Also You can verify if Your 3D model have correctly applied veneer.
-This type of report recognize automatically if the covered `face` is `surface` or `edge` type.
-Also shows the dimension for `edge` type of face and given veneer description.
+This type of report recognize automatically if the covered `face` is `surface` or `edge`.
+Also shows the dimension for `edge` type of face and given `edgeband code`.

 * To create the extended edge report just set `Report type` variable to `e` and run the macro: